Ocean & Air Cargo Shipping From Germany to the US

 IATA Code: TXL.

-Serving Southern Germany, Munich Airport’s 84,000 square meter cargo terminal could prove to be a more cost-effective departure point for your US-bound goods than Germany’s shipping ports way up on the North coast.
+- Could be a more cost-effective departure point than Germany’s shipping ports way up on the North coast.

 US Airports Served: Charlotte, Dallas/Fort Worth, Atlanta, Boston, Chicago, Denver, Los Angeles, New York, San Francisco, Seattle, Houston.